mong/imongr/README.md

 docker-compose up
 ```

-This file consist of five different services:
+This file consist of six different services:
 - three mariadb databases (`prod` at port `3331`, `verify` at port `3332`, and `qa` at port `3333`)
 - Adminer, a tool for database management, at port [8888](http://localhost:8888/)
 - RStudio at port [8787](http://localhost:8787/)
+- The app, based on the `hnskde/imongr:latest` image, at port [3838](http://localhost:3838/)

 Open [localhost:8787](http://localhost:8787/) with your favorite browser and login with `rstudio` and `password`.
 Go into the `imongr` folder, open `imongr.Rproj`, and press **Yes** to *Do you want to open the project ~/imongr?*.
 Start coding.